clairey-zx81/json-model/BACKLOG.md

 - [ ] command: regex engine selection?
 - [ ] tests: put generated exe in `/dev/shm` instead of locally from `Makefile`?
 - [ ] static: improve constraint failing message (length, unique…)
+- [ ] schema: inline external references to generate working schemas in more cases?

 ## To Do